28

 Causes of sudden, severe abdominal pain

-- appendicitis – swelling of the appendix that causes agonising pain in the lower right-hand side of your abdomen
+Some of the possible causes of sudden, severe abdominal pain include:- appendicitis – swelling of the appendix that causes agonising pain in the lower right-hand side of your abdomen

 - a bleeding or perforated stomach ulcer – a bleeding, open sore in the lining of your stomach